 I know this is a bit long winded here, but there's a lot I cover in this Bog.
-My only aim is to help the wannabe models here on DA put their best foot forward.
-I am all about empowering women's self expression, so here are some helpful tips to getting decent shots to post in your DA profile without breaking your bank.
+My only aim is to help the wannabe models and photographers here on DA to put their best foot forward.
+I am all about empowering self expression, so here are some helpful tips to getting decent photo to post in your DA profile without breaking your bank.

-Getting to the Truth of the Matter w/o Sugar Coating it:
+Getting to the Truth of the Matter about Modeling w/o Sugar Coating it:

 Your window for capturing sexy photos may have to wait until you're at least 18, yet within just a few years (even if you don't get knocked up) there's a high likelihood you'll loose that youthful cuteness, loosing your opportunity to capture your likeness in the prime of your life.
 Don't waste so much time getting crappy pics with your camera phone.
 You need to get serious!